julelang/manual/src/index.md

 This version of the text assumes you're using the latest version of the JuleC compiler (compiled from source).\
 \
 \
 Jule is a statically typed, compiled programming language.
-It's designed for system development, and for building maintainable and reliable software.
-It has syntax similar to today's programming languages.
-So, if you already know a language, it probably won't take you long to get used to Jule.
+It's designed for systems programming, and for building maintainable and reliable software.
+Its goal is safe programming, memory safety, no undefined behavior and fast speed.
+It also integrates well with C/C++, making it easy to integrate and interop Jule code with existing C/C++ code.

-Jule is a very simple language.
-You will not have much difficulty in learning.
-It is a suitable language for developers of all levels.

-The fact that Jule is simple does not diminish its power, as Jule is a pretty powerful language.
-It transpiles directly to C++ and compiles from C++ to an executable file, which means that the programming environment is familiar to C++ developers.

-Jule is also a good choice as a simpler way to write C++, because at the developer's request Jule can also just transpile to C++.
-It is the developer's choice.

-The purpose of Jule is to keep functionality high while maintaining a simple form and readability.
-It guarantees memory safety and does not contain undefined behavior.
+Jule focuses on key features such as simplicity, maintainability, speed, performance, safety, efficiency and interoperability with C/C++.
+It uses reference counting for memory management.
+Immutable by default, and has no undefined behavior.

+If you have used another programming language before, Jule's syntax will be familiar to you.
+It is readable and simple as possible.
+Since it has similar features to C++, it is compatible with popular compilers such as Clang and GCC, and Jule is self-compiling thanks to a bootstrapped compiler.
+The fact that the language has reached this level shows that it has matured.
+Also, compiler components such as lexer, parser and ast are provided as part of the standard library.

+Cross-platform support is provided, making it easy to write platform-specific code and implement standard library functions such as file deletion, cross-platform.
+It supports most popular operating systems such as Windows, Linux and macOS, and most popular architetures such has ARM64, AMD64 and intel 386.
+Jule also provides cross-transpile support to compile your code on different systems.